Flip

 boilerplate.
 We will explain that shortly.
 For now just copy the body of the

-function, replace the body of the flip
+turn function, replace the body of the flip function with the copy and alter

-it to use your flip_box
+it to use your flip_box function instead.

-function, but it still needs to be called.
+This takes care of the flip function, but it still needs to be called.
 Open

-binary and change the let picture
+the geometry binary and change the let picture to call flip instead of

-on the source.
+turn on the source.

-If every thing worked out just fine, you should be able to run geomtry
+If every thing worked out just fine, you should be able to run geomtry with

 the following command